Blane245/musicgenerator/README.md

 - room and instrument reverbs are a dream
 - create echo effect
-- add a generator that reads an audio file and plays it as part of a composition.

 # Development and Installation

 This application was developed in Visual Code, using a vite/typescript project.
-The the README file for details.

 ## Typescript and Vite build tweaks